Katelyn Runck Flaunts Her Deep Cleavage In Breezy Beachside Throwbacks

 Katelyn was wearing a thin white dress with a lot of unique detailing.
 She was braless under the sheer garment and she flaunted plenty of deep cleavage with the piece that teased the curves that she was hiding underneath.

-The form-fitting dress had thin spaghetti straps and a high leg slit and it showcased Katelyn’s hourglass figure and muscular arms.
-The model had her long, brunette hair styled simply and it blew in the breeze as she embraced the ocean setting.
+The form-fitting dress had thin spaghetti straps and a high leg slit, and it showcased Katelyn’s hourglass figure and muscular arms.
+The model had her long, brunette hair styled simply, and it blew in the breeze as she embraced the ocean setting.

 The first photo in Katelyn’s upload was cropped to highlight her upper body, especially her ample bosom.
 She looked fairly serious as she gazed out over the water and crossed her arms over her midsection.
 In the second photo, fans got to see more of Katelyn’s curves along with her muscular legs.